 - Repeat until fatigue or until you can no longer complete the squats accurately with good form.

-Performing a dumbbell squat clean in good form will help you achieve the results you want without the need for large machines or equipment.
+Performing a dumbbell squat clean in good form will help you achieve the results you want without the need for large machines or specialized equipment at home.
 Practice squatting clean every time and know you're getting the best workout you can.